Best Puzzle Platformers 2025

 Like the studio’s previous titles, Inside places a substantial emphasis on atmosphere, specifically eerie environments and characters.

-In it, you play as an unnamed boy tasked with exploring a strange facility with multiple floors and areas while solving a series of platforming puzzles.
+In it, you play as an unnamed boy tasked with exploring an unusual facility with multiple floors and areas while solving a series of platforming puzzles.

 Each section introduces new mechanics that force you to adapt on the fly, including a handful of sequences where you’re being chased by enemies.